CVE-2026-8612: CWE-732 Incorrect Permission Assignment for Critical Resource in OALDERS WWW::Mechanize::Cached

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict write permissions to the cache directory to trusted users only and avoid running WWW::Mechanize::Cached with elevated privileges or in environments where untrusted users have local access.
+Until a fix is available, restrict write permissions to the cache directory to trusted users only and avoid running WWW::Mechanize::Cached in environments where untrusted local users have write access to the cache directory.
 Consider configuring an explicit cache backend with secure permissions if supported.

 CVE-2026-8612: CWE-732 Incorrect Permission Assignment for Critical Resource in OALDERS WWW::Mechanize::Cached